A 12-year-old was given a black doll with beads forming a noose around its neck at a Mardi Gras parade

-(CNN)When a person gets called up to a float Mardi Gras parade, it's usually a sign they're about to get something special -- what seasoned paradegoers might call a "good throw."
+(CNN)When a person gets called up to a float at a Mardi Gras parade, it's usually a sign they're about to get something special -- what seasoned paradegoers might call a "good throw."

-But for one young girl at the Krewe of Nereids parade Sunday in Bay St. Louis, Mississippi, instead what she got was something disturbing.
+But what one young girl at the Krewe of Nereids parade Sunday in Bay St. Louis, Mississippi, got instead was something disturbing.

 Nicole Fairconeture and her family gathered in front of their usual spot along the highway Sunday to watch the annual parade.
 As per family tradition, music was blasting, food was being served and family members were lined up to catch throws.